conoro/hugo.conoroneill.com/content/post/blog-now-available-via-rss.md

 comment: false
 ---

-<div style="clear:both;"></div>You can now subscribe to the RSS feed for this blog.
+You can now subscribe to the RSS feed for this blog.
 For the life of me I can't think why but hey, it's there if you've nothing better to read.
 Use: [http://conoro.blogspot.com/atom.xml
 ](http://conoro.blogspot.com/atom.xml)
-<div style="clear:both; padding-bottom: 0.25em;"></div>